Living on Campus

 Housing, dining and Major fun!

 College is about more than academics.
 It’s about finding yourself and creating lasting connections.
 At Millsaps, you find a vibrant, tight-knit community.
-Whether it’s meeting friends for lunch between classes, celebrating Holi alongside our South Asian students or participating in a game of kickball, Millsaps students play as hard as they study.
+Whether it’s meeting friends for lunch between classes, celebrating Holi alongside our South Asian students or participating in a game of pickleball, Millsaps students play as hard as they study.

 Want to know more about the benefits of living on campus?
 Have questions about move-in dates?
 Get the details here.